Solar Garden

 Solar Garden agrovoltaic project at Campus Solar will evaluate the potential of the combined approach of photovoltaic generation and agricultural production.

-The planting of Solar Garden took place on the Faculty campus on March 21, 2023, International Day of Forests, within the framework of Sustainability Week, an event organized by students of the Faculty of Sciences of the University of Lisbon.
+The planting of the Solar Garden took place on the college campus on March 21, 2023, the International Day of Forests, as part of Sustainability Week, an event organized by students from the Ciências of the University of Lisbon

 For more details about the project see the article in Renewables Magazine 53 (2023) 32-33 here.